-Thank you for your commitment to Building Better Men by serving as an advisor to a colony or chapter of Delta Upsilon International Fraternity.
+Thank you for your commitment to Building Better Men by serving as an advisor to an associate chapter or chapter of Delta Upsilon International Fraternity.
 DU simply could not exist without the support of dedicated volunteers like you, and our undergraduate members could not achieve their fullest potential without your care, guidance and support.